Expertium/expertium.github.io/Algorithm.md

 Side note: D ranges from 1 to 10, but in the built-in version of FSRS, D is displayed as a number between 0 and 1.
 This conversion is completely unnecessary in my opinion.

 It's important to mention that me and Sherlock have tried to incorporate R into the formulas for D, but it didn't improve the accuracy.
-In other words, even though we know that in theory D should depend on R, we don't know how to actually add R to D in a way that is useful.
+Even though we know that in theory D should depend on R, we don't know how to actually add R to D in a way that is useful.

 ## Changes in FSRS-5